klembot/chapbook/guide/state/conditional-display.md

 You consider [[turning back]].
 ```

 Only if the player had found the key earlier do they see "You could try unlocking it with the key you found," but in all cases they see "You consider turning back."
-There are two new modifiers here:
+There are two new modifiers used in this example.

-- _if_, which only displays the text below it if the expression in the modifier evaluates to true.
+- `if` only displays the text below it if the expression in the modifier evaluates to true.
 As with backticks, you can enter anything that eventually evaluates to a boolean[^1].
 Some more examples:
   - `[if stringVariable === 'red']`
   - `[if dollarsInPocket > 5]`
   - `[if 2 + 2 === 4]`
-- _continue_, which clears all active modifiers.
-This in fact applies to all active modifiers, but it's most often used with _if_ and its cousins.
-You can abbreviate _continue_ as _cont'd_, _cont_, or elongate it as _continued_.
+- `continue` clears all active modifiers.
+This in fact applies to all active modifiers, but it's most often used with `if` and its cousins.
+You can abbreviate `continue` as `cont'd`, `cont`, or elongate it as `continued`.
 Regardless of which one you choose, it has the same effect.

 ## Unless Conditions

-In certain cases, it's more expressive to use an _unless_ instead of an _if_.
+In certain cases, it's more expressive to use an `unless` instead of an `if`.

 ```
 [unless tookAntidote]
 You've run out of time.
 Your breath catches in your throat; your body slips from the chair, and the world turns dark.
 ```

-_unless_ modifiers work exactly the same as _if_ ones, only they display the text following them if their condition evaluates to false.
+`unless` modifiers work exactly the same as `if` ones, only they display the text following them if their condition evaluates to false.

 ## Else Conditions

-The wording of the previous example is a bit awkward.
-We could make it flow better using an _else_ condition:
+The wording of the first example in this section is a bit awkward.
+We could make it flow better using an `else` modifier:

 ```
 [if hasKey]